Do Chihuahuas like the water? Can Chihuahuas even swim?

 Can Chihuahuas Swim in Rivers and Lakes?
 (Fresh Water)

-Some solutions to these drawbacks are to check the water quality and avoid areas with visible signs of pollution or algae blooms.
+Some solutions to these drawbacks are to check the water quality, avoid areas with visible signs of pollution or algae blooms, and supervise your Chihuahua closely.

 - Shallow shores